 Cons of eCommerce Credit Card Payments:

-1. They can hurt a credit history
+1. Credit cards can hurt a credit history

 Having too many lines of credit can damage a consumer’s credit score by making them appear potentially risky to lenders.
 When shoppers have more than one credit card, they are essentially taking on more risk.
 This means they need to manage and keep track of multiple payments and due dates.
 And if they fail to manage their payments properly, their credit score could be reduced.

-2. Interest charges
+2. Credit card interest charges

 If shoppers can’t pay their balance in full each month, they’ll pay interest charges.
 This will most likely mean they will end up paying much more for items in the long run than their purchase price.